Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-\begin{sublemma}[Time per Edge Extension in \textproc{ExtendByVerifiableEdges}] Consider a single edge $e$ processed by \textproc{ExtendByVerifiableEdges} (Algorithm~\ref{alg:walk_first_extension}) during the footmark-based extension procedure.
+\begin{sublemma}[Time per Edge Extension via Verification] Consider a single edge $e$ processed by \textproc{ExtendByVerifiableEdges()} during the footmark-based extension procedure.
 Let $N_c$ be the maximum number of candidate edges per each extended edge.
-Let $T_v$ denote the cost of \textproc{VerifyExistenceOfWalk}, and $T_d$ the cost of dircect edge extension cost per edge which is $T_o+p(n)$, as in \cref{alg:extend_edge_directly_with_walk}.
+Let $T_v$ denote the cost of \textproc{VerifyExistenceOfWalk()}, and $T_o$ the additional overhead of direct edge extension as defined in \cref{lem:edge_extension_cost_To}.

 Then the worst-case time to process all candidate edges generated from $e$ is bounded by